patrickmult/udacity-ajax-mover-planner/README.md

 To try it: Clone the repository and open index.html

 Note: Work in progress still <br>
-Done: Google Street View <br>
+Done: Google Street View, New York Times Articles <br>
-To-do: NYT & Wiki
+To-do: Wiki Articles